NAPLAN Marking FAQ Page

 If you have previously marked with us as a Pearson marker, you will be undergoing the following recruitment steps:-

-A: In order to be eligible for NAPLAN marking as a new marker, you MUST have successfully passed the screening process AND completed the NAPLAN Writing Course prior to attending training.
-Completion of the NAPLAN Writing course prior to completion of the screening process will not guarantee you a position in NAPLAN marking.
+A: In order to be eligible for NAPLAN marking as a new marker, you MUST have successfully passed the screening process AND completed the NAPLAN Writing Course

-Applicants will be notified on a rolling basis by 18 February 2024 of the outcome of their application.
+A: Main applications will close on 26 January 2026.
+Applicants will be notified by 28 February 2026 of the outcome of their application.

 Allow up to 15 minutes for the system to send a temporary password to your contact email.
 Once you have logged in using your temporary password you will be prompted to set a new password.